gmath/pallindrome/README.md

 # pallindrome

  This is my humble attempt at finding long pallindromes composed of English words found in a common dictionary.
-Without allowing duplicates and considering the edges cases of words like "aaa" and other unfamiliar English words.

  The basic approach is like Peter Norvig's that searches for the remainder of the previous pallindromic match.
 For example "amen .... nema" -> "amen ... cinema" --> "amen ic ... cinema" --> "amen ice ... cinema"